pmiguelpinto90/ShiftDisplay/README.md

   - NEW: added clear() function
   - NEW: leading zeros in set(number) functions
   - NEW: support for commercial display modules (fix for issue #1)
+  - NEW: SPI support (beta, only tested with one display)
   - CHANGE: every set(number) functions has the same possible args
   - CHANGE: default decimal places is now 1
   - CHANGE: renamed show() to update() and changed its behaviour